Mace-liu/Cl-Crawler/README.md

 CL Crawler

-This crawler is used to download pictures and torrent from the special website 'you know that'.
+This crawler is used to download pictures and torrents from the special website 'you know that'.

 It's developed using python 2.7, run "cl.py" to use it.